magnus-larsson/ml-spring-http-client-crac-error-demo/README.md

 java -XX:CRaCRestoreFrom=checkpoint
 ```

-From another terminal, jump into the running Docker container and verify that the endpoints can be called successfully:
+From another terminal, jump into the running Docker container and verify that the endpoint can be called successfully:

 ```
 docker exec -it demo bash

 curl localhost:8080/actuator/health
 curl localhost:8080/usingRestTemplate
-curl localhost:8080/usingRestClient
-curl localhost:8080/usingWebClient

 exit
 ```